mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL04 - Curves.md

     The derivatives match, so the function is C(1) continuous at t = 1.
     Since the function is C(1) continuous, it is also G(1) continuous at t = 1.
     ```

+### Problem 02

-- Find the explicit representation of a quadratic curve going through the following 3 points using the Lagrange Polynomial:
+Find the explicit representation of a quadratic curve going through the following 3 points using the Lagrange Polynomial:
 P0 = (0, 0), P1 = (1, 2), P2 = (2, 0)

     ```jsx